 Angelica studied Literature/Writing at the University of California, San Diego.
 She completed her undergraduate honors thesis on Postmodern Feminist Theory and Writing Practices and has since been passionate about identity politics and intersectionalism.
 If you spot her outside the office, she's probably petting cats, making spreadsheets, or watching another musical.

-STUDENT EXPERIENCE SPECIALIST
+DIRECTOR OF STUDENT EXPERIENCE

 ACADEMIC ADVISORY COUNCIL